Dealing with trolls and addressing trolling behavior can be frustrating and time consuming.

 Especially in times of tragedy, it’s important to realize that our emotional stress can be misconstrued online.

-1. Be mindful with what you share: Check in with yourself.
+1. Be mindful of what you share: Check in with yourself.
 Your emotions at that time will live forever online.
 Think twice, post once.

 2. Never assume you’re among friends: Be aware of your audience.
 People are quick to take your words and twist them, especially if they are posted with haste.